arduino/the-things-conference/README.md

 - How to run a custom machine learning model for machine vision applications

 ## Required Hardware and Software
-To try out all the examples you need to download some additional software and register an account with The Things Network and Edge Impulse.
+To try out all the examples you need to have a Portenta H7 development board and a Portenta Vision Shield.
+Also you need download some additional software and register an account with The Things Network and Edge Impulse to follow all demos.

 - The **Arduino IDE** can be downloaded from [this website](https://www.arduino.cc/en/software)
 - The **OpenMV IDE** can be downloaded from [this website](https://openmv.io/pages/download)